 - Set a budget.
 The budget you establish should fit your tolerance for risk, as well as your financial status.
 If you invest more than you can afford to lose, you could run up substantial losses that hurt both your confidence and your ability to make future trades.

 - Select the right platform.
-We’ve highlighted the different trading platforms you can use to invest in the DAX Performance Index in the section above.
+We’ve highlighted the different trading platforms you can use.
 Review them all, then choose the one that works best for your investment needs and goals.

 - Grow your investments gradually.
 For beginner investors, it’s best to take things slow at first by investing a smaller amount of money.
 You can always invest larger amounts as you become a more seasoned, skilled investor.